-Naturally conceived twins occur in about 1 out of every 89 births.
+Naturally conceived twins occur in about one out of every 89 births.
 Under normal circumstances, your odds of conceiving twins are slim.
 Taking fertility medications or undergoing a procedure like IVF can increase your chances of conceiving twins, but you may be curious if there is anything you can do to naturally increase your chances of having twins.

 Yes, there are some things that will increase your chances of having twins, but some of these things are really out of your control.
 Having a family history of twins will increase your chances of having twins.
 This is true if you have a family history of twins, meaning someone on your mother’s side or father’s side of the family has had twins, especially if they had fraternal twins.
 If your partner has twins in his family, it doesn’t help you any.
 The reason being is that there may be some genetic component that may cause you to produce more than one egg during ovulation.
 This “twin gene” may be passed down from your parents to you.
 Identical twins are not thought to be hereditary.

 Other factors that may affect your chances of having twins are your ethnicity and your age.
 African American women are more likely to conceive twins than Caucasian women, whereas Asian women have a lower chance of conceiving twins.
 Twins are also more common in older women.

 Things You Can Do to Naturally Increase Your Chances of Having Twins: